Gloria A. Steele, 86, devoted mother

 Gloria A. Steele, a devoted mother, died on Sunday, March 8, 2020.
 She was 86.

 She was born on Aug.
-24, 1933 in Brooklyn, New York to Sidney and Mertise Davis.
+24, 1933 in Brooklyn, New York to the late Sidney and Mertise Davis.
 She was the second of three children.

 Her childhood nickname was “Billy.”
 She was baptized at an early age.
 She moved to Philadelphia with her family and grew up to be a devoted daughter, mother and friend.